Iconic new walk for Western Sydney one step closer

 We’ve created a fabulous playground, BBQ and picnic facilities, walking and cycling tracks, and all the essentials like toilets, car parks, sealed roads and shade structures.

 Current works include construction of a pedestrian bridge over Eastern Creek and associated tracks and plantings to provide a better connection for walkers and cyclists between the eastern and western sides of the Bungarribee Park.
-The new bridge is expected to be open late 2020.
+During this time parts of the Hearts Crossing Loop will be closed until construction is completed for the safety of visitors.
+The new bridge is expected to be open early 2021, weather permitting.
+See Park Notices for general updates.

 We’ve also been planting new street trees along the Great Western Highway between the M7 and Eastern Creek at Bungarribee, in partnership with Blacktown City Council and Roads and Maritime Services.
 The next stage of tree planting along the Great Western Highway is currently underway between Eastern Creek and Doonside Road.